Recent Changes - Search:

 Recreational Kayaks

 One of the biggest pluses of the Tarpon is that the deep, recessed storage area in the stern is exactly the right size for a mini cooler.
 I call it the "beer boat" for this reason.
 The same rear storage area can also hold a large dry bag which, when combined with the smaller storage areas in the hull, gives the Tarpon a surprising amount of cargo capacity for its size.
-The keel makes it somewhat slow to maneuver in swift current, but it is definitely possible (although not ideal) to take this boat on some big Class II rivers.
-Wilderness Systems also sells a version of the Tarpon 100 (the Tarpon 100 Angler) which is designed for paddlers who want to do occasional kayak fishing.
+The keel makes it somewhat slow to maneuver in swift current, but it is definitely possible (although not ideal) to take this boat on some medium-sized Class II rivers.
+Wilderness Systems also sells a version of the Tarpon 100 (the Tarpon 100 Angler) that is designed for paddlers who want to do occasional kayak fishing.

 Whitewater Kayaks